-For all new construction, substantial rehab and moderate rehab projects, the following Exceptions to the "Prohibited Locations" must apply:
+For all New Construction, Substantial Rehab and Moderate Rehab projects, at least one of the following Exceptions to the "Prohibited Locations" must apply:

-- Ground-Connected Concrete Slabs: Approved carpet may be installed on groundconnected concrete slabs if there is evidence of a properly installed vapor barrier present beneath the concrete slab where the carpet is installed.
-This exception is allowed at non-basement locations where the finish grade is lower than all sides of the concrete slab; Or, - Basements: Approved carpet tile (not adhered to the floor) may be installed on below grade (full or partial basements) ground-connected concrete slabs if there is a functioning drain tile system that is connected to a functioning sump pump or gravity fed outlet; Or,

-- Capillary Break and Vapor Barrier Assembly: If approved by Minnesota Housing, carpet may be installed at ground-connected (concrete slab on grade) floors if a properly installed capillary break and vapor barrier assembly is provided between the (concrete) slab and the carpet.
-Products made up of a dimpled, heavy-duty plastic membrane may be considered; Or, - 4.
-Poly-film Test Confirms no Moister Present: If approved by Minnesota Housing, carpet may be installed at ground connected floors if a Poly-film test per ASTM D4263 Test Method of Indicating Moisture in Concrete by the Plastic Sheet Method is conducted on the existing, untreated concrete subfloor with no evidence of vapor.
-This test may also be used after the installation of a moisture control system if approved by Minnesota Housing.
-In order to meet the conditions of the Poly-film Test, Carpet Tile must be used.
-Roll or Sheet products are not allowed.
-The "Poly-film" test must be provided by a third party, independent testing agency with the results sent to Minnesota Housing.
+- 1. Ground-Connected Concrete Slabs: Approved carpet may be installed on ground-connected concrete slabs if there is evidence of a properly installed vapor barrier present beneath the concrete slab where the carpet is installed.
+This exception is allowed at non-basement locations where the finish grade is lower than all sides of the concrete slab; or - 2.
+Basements: Approved carpet tile (not adhered to the floor) may be installed on below grade (full or partial basements) ground-connected concrete slabs if there is a functioning drain tile system that is connected to a functioning sump pump or gravity fed outlet; or - 3.
+Capillary Break and Vapor Barrier Assembly: If approved by Minnesota Housing, carpet may be installed at ground-connected (concrete slab on grade) floors if a properly installed capillary break and vapor barrier assembly is provided between the (concrete) slab and the carpet.
+Products made up of a dimpled, heavy-duty plastic membrane may be considered; or - 4.
+Poly-film Test or Relative Humidity (RH) Test confirms limited moisture or no vapor is present: If approved by Minnesota Housing, carpet may be installed at ground connected floors if a third party test confirms acceptable moisture conditions.
+The following tests and procedures may be used: - a.
+ASTM D4263 Test Method of Indicating Moisture in Concrete by the Plastic Sheet Method is conducted on the existing, untreated concrete subfloor with no evidence of vapor.
+This test may also be used after the installation of a moisture control system if approved by Minnesota Housing. - b.
+ASTM F2170 which uses test probes to measure the relative humidity and moisture content in concrete slabs to determine if excess moisture is present. - c.
+In order to meet the conditions of the Poly-film or Relative Humidity Test, Carpet Tile must be used.
+Roll or Sheet products are not allowed. - d.
+Test results must also meet manufacturers specified product installation requirements. - e.
+Either test method must be provided by a third party, independent testing agency with the results sent to Minnesota Housing. - f.
+Notes: - i.
+Approved carpet or carpet tile must meet the Carpet and Rug Institute's Green Label or Green Label Plus certification for carpet, pad and carpet adhesives. - ii.
+Avoid carpet pads or adhered carpet at ground-connected floors. - iii.
+The exceptions noted here do not apply if there is a history of flooding, foundation seepage, leaking or moisture within an existing basement or ground-connected concrete slab.